wwu-mentors/IntelliJ-Workshop/README.md

    8. Easy project navigation

    ### Pros of IDEs
-   1. Make coding faster
+   1. Makes coding faster
    2. Clean up our mess
-   3. Useful when projects grow big
+   3. Useful when projects get big
    4. Lots of options

    ### Cons of IDEs